New Advent

 Eran.— We agree that this is so.

-Orth.— Whatever then is predicated of the divine nature is common both to the Father, to the Son, and to the Holy Ghost, as for instance God, Lord, Creator, Almighty, and so forth.
+Orth.— Whatever then is predicated of the divine nature is common both to the Father, to the Son, and to the Holy Ghost, as for instance God,

 Eran.— Without question these words are common to the Trinity.

-Orth.— But all that naturally denotes the hypostasis ceases to be common to the Holy Trinity, and denotes the hypostasis to which it is proper, as, for instance, the names Father, Unbegotten, are peculiar to the Father; while again the names Son, Only Begotten, God the Word, do not denote the Father, nor yet the Holy Ghost, but the Son, and the words Holy Ghost, Paraclete, naturally denote the hypostasis of the Spirit.
+Orth.— But all that naturally denotes the hypostasis ceases to be common to the Holy Trinity, and denotes the hypostasis to which it is proper, as, for instance, the names Father,

-Eran.— But does not Holy Scripture call both the Father and the Son Spirit?
+Eran.— But does not Holy Scripture call both the Father and the Son Spirit

-Orth.— Yes, it calls both the Father and the Son Spirit, signifying by this term the incorporeal illimitable character of the divine nature.
+signifying by this term the incorporeal illimitable character of the divine nature.
 The Holy Scripture only calls the hypostasis of the Spirit Holy Ghost.

 Eran.— This is indisputable.

-Orth.— Since then we assert that some terms are common to the Holy Trinity, and some peculiar to each hypostasis, do we assert the term immutable to be common to the substance or peculiar to any hypostasis?
+Orth.— Since then we assert that some terms are common to the Holy Trinity, and some peculiar to each hypostasis, do we assert the term immutable

-Eran.— The term immutable is common to the Trinity, for it is impossible for part of the substance to be mutable and part immutable.
+is common to the Trinity, for it is impossible for part of the substance to be mutable and part immutable.

-Orth.— You have well said, for as the term mortal is common to mankind, so are immutable and invariable to the Holy Trinity.
-So the only-begotten Son is immutable, as are both the Father that begat Him and the Holy Ghost.
+to the Holy Trinity.
+So the only-begotten Son is immutable, as are both the Father that begot Him and the Holy Ghost.

 Eran.— Immutable.

-Orth.— How then do you advance the statement in the gospel the word became flesh, and predicate mutation of the immutable nature?
+Orth.— How then do you advance the statement in the gospel the word became flesh,

 Eran.— We assert Him to have been made flesh not by mutation, but as He Himself knows.